 Four types of coordinates receive special treatment by these conventions: latitude, longitude, vertical, and time.
 We continue to support the special role that the units and positive attributes play in the COARDS convention to identify coordinate type.
 We extend COARDS by providing explicit definitions of dimensionless vertical coordinates.
-The definitions are associated with a coordinate variable via the standard\name and formula\terms attributes.
+The definitions are associated with a coordinate variable via the standard_name and formula_terms attributes.
 For backwards compatibility with COARDS use of these attributes is not required, but is strongly recommended.

 Because identification of a coordinate type by its units is complicated by requiring the use of an external software package [UDUNITS], we provide two optional methods that yield a direct identification.
 The attribute axis may be attached to a coordinate variable and given one of the values X, Y, Z or T which stand for a longitude, latitude, vertical, or time axis respectively.
-Alternatively the standard\name attribute may be used for direct identification.
+Alternatively the standard_name attribute may be used for direct identification.
 But note that these optional attributes are in addition to the required COARDS metadata.

 Coordinate types other than latitude, longitude, vertical, and time are allowed.
-To identify generic spatial coordinates we recommend that the axis attribute be attached to these coordinates and given one of the values X, Y or Z. We attach no specific meaning to the axis values in this case, but note that they may provide a useful hint to an application that plots spatially oriented data.
-The values X and Y for the axis attribute should be used to identify horizontal coordinate variables.
+To identify generic spatial coordinates we recommend that the axis attribute be attached to these coordinates and given one of the values X, Y or Z. The values X and Y for the axis attribute should be used to identify horizontal coordinate variables.
 If both X- and Y-axis are identified, X-Y-up should define a right-handed coordinate system, i.e. rotation from the positive X direction to the positive Y direction is anticlockwise if viewed from above.
 We strongly recommend that coordinate variables be used for all coordinate types whenever they are applicable.